-See your advisor to discuss the current semester and begin planning for the next.
+☐ See your advisor to discuss the current semester and begin planning for the next.
 Some advisors require appointments, others have walk-in advising, and some have a mix of both.
 Please know what your advisor or department requires so you can plan accordingly.

 $\hfill\Box$ Identify the selective withdrawal deadline.
-After Finals/Semester $\hfill\Box$ Review midterm grades (mid to end of month).
+After Finals/End of Semester $\hfill\Box$ Review midterm grades (middle to end of month).
 Review all your grades and contact/email instructors immediately with any questions or concerns. ☐ Attend the Mason Career Fair. ☐ Review next semester's registration and verify eligibility ☐ Take math or language placement tests if required, but not completed. for courses based on any prerequisites that may not have been met.
-Third Month Review your academic standing and contact your advisor with any questions. ☐ Follow up with your advisor to clarify requirements, registration questions, or academic difficulty. □ Review next semester's academic calendar. ☐ Create an academic plan that outlines all your required Search the following terms on gmu.edu for more information: classes until you graduate.
-If you need help, search Mason Academic Advising 4-Year Graduation Plans.
+Third Month Review your academic standing and contact your advisor with any questions. ☐ Follow up with your advisor to clarify requirements, registration questions, or academic difficulty. □ Review next semester's academic calendar. $\hfill\Box$ Create an academic plan that outlines all your required Search the following terms on gmu.edu for more information: classes until you graduate.
+If you need help, search Mason ■ Academic Advising 4-Year Graduation Plans.
 Review it with your advisor. ■ Majors @ Mason □ Review your next semester registration time ticket.
-University Catalog □ Talk with your advisor about courses elsewhere if thinking ■ Mason Core about studying at another institution during the summer/ winter.
-This action requires advance approval with specific ■ Mason Career Center deadlines. ■ GetConnected □ Address any holds on your account that may prevent registration. ■ Mason Four-Year Graduation Plans ■ Learning Services
+University Catalog ☐ Talk with your advisor about courses elsewhere if thinking about studying at another institution during the summer/ ■ Mason Core winter.
+This action requires advance approval with specific ■ Mason Career Center deadlines.
+GetConnected $\hfill\Box$ Address any holds on your account that may prevent ■ Mason Four-Year Graduation Plans registration. ■ Learning Services $\hfill\Box$ Register for classes as soon as your time ticket allows. ■ Math tutoring Fourth Month ■ Writing Center □ Review the final exam schedule and discuss any conflicts Counseling and Psychological Services with your instructor immediately. ■ Student Health Services $\hfill\Box$ Discuss any academic concerns with your advisor and ■ Patriot Web make sure you are registered for next semester.